 Physical settlement mostly takes place with commodities but it can also occur with financial instruments.

 The settlement of physical delivery is conducted by Clearing brokers or their agents.

 Sale and purchase of the underlying asset are reported by the regulated exchange’s clearing organization at the prior day’s settlement price (usually the closing price) soon after the last day of trading.

 Traders who went long on the future settlement of the futures contract are obliged to buy them at the current price while those who hold a short position in the asset are required to deliver the asset at the settlement date.

 The settlement of derivative contract (whether physically or through cash) will have a significant impact on the future course of the derivative market.

-There is often a thin liquidity in case of physically settled contracts on the last day of trading since the traders who are not willing to physically settle their futures contract or are not going to execute their contract have already allowed the trade to expire or exited the market by rolling their position to the next month.
+There is often thin liquidity in the case of physically settled contracts on the last day of trading since the traders who are not willing to physically settle their futures contract or are not going to execute their contract have already allowed the trade to expire or exited the market by rolling their position to the next month.

-The traders who have a large number of positions can significantly impact the market which often leads to increase in volatility during expiry.
+The traders who have a large number of positions can significantly impact the market which often leads to an increase in volatility during expiry.

-It is not the settlement of contract that matters for the traders but the cost and liquidity since it will lead to an extended liability on the same.
+It is not the settlement of the contract that matters for the traders but the cost and liquidity since it will lead to an extended liability on the same.